OpenLMIS/openlmis-referencedata/demo-data/README.md

     * CCE Inventory View
     * CCE Inventory Edit
   * users:
-    * administrator - has this role for Family Planning at FP approval point and Essential Meds at EM approval point
+    * administrator - has this role for Family Planning at SN1/FP approval point and Essential Meds at SN2/EM approval point
     * divo1 - has this role for EPI at home facility
     * divo2 - has this role for EPI at home facility
     * rivo - has this role for EPI at home facility